tylerflint/smartos-live/src/img/man/imgadm.1m.md

             # Publish directly to an image repository (IMGAPI server).
             imgadm create 5f7a53e9-fc4d-d94b-9205-9ff110742aaf \
                 name=foo version=1.0.0 --publish https://images.example.com

+    imgadm publish

+        Publish an image from local manifest and image data files.

+        Typically the local manifest and image file are created with "imgadm create ...".
+Note that "imgadm create" supports a "-p/--publish" option to publish directly in one step.

+        Usage:
+            imgadm publish [<options>] -m <manifest> -f <file> <imgapi-url>

+        Options:
+            -h, --help         Print this help and exit.
+            -m <manifest>      Required.
+Path to the image manifest to import.
+            -f <file>          Required.
+Path to the image file to import.
+            -q, --quiet        Disable progress bar.

 ## COMPATIBILITY NOTES